Ammalmalik2019/test-/README.md

 # test-
-test document for demonstration of commands.
+test document for demonstration of commands as assignmnet task